HITECHCRIME/HC_SG136/README.md

 how about we
-get it all around the FREETHINKIN' got all my CONS (crossed yet) still so broke yet STILL SYNCING / got all my cons (yet) still so broke (mellow fellow) still SYNCING
+get it all around the FREETHINKIN' got all my CONS (crossed yet/out) still so broke yet STILL SYNCING / got all my cons (yet) still so broke (mellow fellow) still SYNCING
 KEPT THINKING of the mellow fellow as x   x myself still